cockroachdb/docs/cockroachcloud/cloud-sso.md

 ### Extended configuration options

-Enhanced SSO allows Org admins to configure a list of allowed and disallowed authentication methods for their orgs.
+Enhanced SSO allows {{ site.data.products.db }} organization admins to configure a list of allowed and disallowed authentication methods.

+### Autoprovisioning

+This feature allows organization admins to share an organization-specific sign-up/sign-in URL.
+This removes the need to invite users to your organization.

 ### How to enable Enhanced SSO for {{ site.data.products.dedicated }}